MobeenAshraf/AQI_Sensor-Micropython/README.md

 6) Install Firmware, (Might have to search more links on deploying firmware.
 But I had to press Boot button while deploying.
 Also attaching firmware used in repo)

 7) Copy main.py and Select File, Save As.
 Choose Micropython if asked for saving device.

-8) Replace ENV/Constant variables.
+8) Copy CONSTANTS.py.
+Replace ENV/Constant variables values and save.

 9) Press Run.